 Using the statewide opportunity area map as an overlay to the City's Housing Element sites inventory, the City was able to identify if any sites included in the sites inventory that are planned to accommodate lower-income households were in moderate- or low-opportunity areas or areas of high segregation and poverty areas.
-The City's candidate sites for lower-income, moderate-income, and abovemoderate income housing units (Map S-1) are in a variety of TCAC resource categories.
-The location of candidate sites, particularly candidate sites for lowerincome housing units work to integrate affordability in moderate-resource areas of the city and offer opportunities for place-based investment in low-resource areas of the city.
+The City's candidate sites for lower-income, moderate-income, and above-moderate income housing units (Map S-1) are in a variety of TCAC resource categories.
+The location of candidate sites, particularly candidate sites for lower-income housing units work to integrate affordability in moderate-resource areas of the city and offer opportunities for place-based investment in low-resource areas of the city.

-Integrating lower income housing within rapidly within Oxnard's rapidly changir moderate resource areas increases access to opportunity-rich areas for lowfamilies.
-Within Oxnard, these are the areas of most opportunity since there are high resource designations within the City and will correlate with access to positiv economic, educational, and health outcomes and may transition to high resource future years.
-The City has a proposed residential project within the rapidly changing moderate resource area that will result in 106 lower income units integrated wi 252 moderate income units and 172 above-moderate income units.
-The City v increase opportunity to allow housing in the Business Research Park Zone throug an affordable housing permitted overlay, which could result in an additional 112 ur within the rapidly changing moderate resource zone.
-Program 35 commits the ci to establish an overlay district for the Business Research Park zone and include flexible development standards to encourage residential development, includin but not limited to, yard setbacks, garage parking, shared parking, and building space requirements.
+Integrating lower income housing within rapidly within Oxnard's rapidly changing moderate resource areas increases access to opportunity-rich areas for low-income families.
+Within Oxnard, these are the areas of most opportunity since there are no high resource designations within the City and will correlate with access to positive economic, educational, and health outcomes and may transition to high resource in future years.
+The City has a proposed residential project within the rapidly changing moderate resource area that will result in 106 lower income units integrated with 252 moderate income units and 172 above-moderate income units.
+The City will increase opportunity to allow housing in the Business Research Park Zone through an affordable housing permitted overlay, which could result in an additional 112 unit within the rapidly changing moderate resource zone.
+Program 35 commits the city to establish an overlay district for the Business Research Park zone and include flexible development standards to encourage residential development, including, but not limited to, yard setbacks, garage parking, shared parking, and building space requirements.